Ronald Hutton: Personal life

 Hutton was married to Lisa Radulovic from August 1988 to March 2003, when they divorced.

 Although he has written much on the subject of Paganism, Hutton insists that his own religious beliefs are a private matter.
 He has instead stated that "to some extent history occupies the space in my life filled in that of others by religion or spirituality.
 It defines much of the way I come to terms with the cosmos, and with past, present and future."
 He was raised Pagan, and was personally acquainted with Wiccans from youth.
 He has become a "well-known and much loved figure" in the British Pagan community.

-Interviewing Hutton for The Independent, the journalist Gary Lachman commented that he had "a very pragmatic, creative attitude, recognising that factual error can still produce beneficial results", for instance noting that even though their theories about the Early Modern Witch-Cult were erroneous, Margaret Murray and Gerald Gardner would help lay the foundations for the creation of the new religious movement of Wicca.
+Interviewing Hutton for The Independent, the journalist Gary Lachman commented that he had "a very pragmatic, creative attitude, recognising that factual error can still produce beneficial results", for instance noting that even though their theories about the Early Modern witch-cult were erroneous, Margaret Murray and Gerald Gardner would help lay the foundations for the creation of the new religious movement of Wicca.

+Hutton was appointed Commander of the Order of the British Empire (CBE) in the 2024 New Year Honours for services to history.